Skip to content

 To maintain storefronts that implement Edge Delivery Services, you must be familiar with its building blocks.
 The following topics describe the EDS features.

-Content is organized primarily by language, enabling global reuse and minimizing duplication.
+Content is organized primarily by language.
 US English files should be placed in the en directory of the project root.
 All other language- and region-specific files should be placed in a directory that is named in the format *region-code_language-code*.
 For example, the /en/ directory contains data for the US market, while the /en_ca/ directory contains data for Canada.
 French content should be placed in directories with names like fr_fr for France and fr_ca for Canada.

-The Sharepoint file structure of a multi-store is shown below.
-Remove the .docx and .xlsx extensions for Google Drive files.
+The Document Authoring Content file structure of a multistore is shown below.

-• index.docx — The home page of the English US store.
+• index — The home page of the English US store.

-• index.docx — The home page of the English Canadian store.
+• index — The home page of the English Canadian store.

-• store-switcher.docx — Manages the list of stores and their URL to render in the UI
+• store-switcher — Manages the list of stores and their URL for the Canadian store.

 Default files are provided in the sample content.
 These files can be customized to suit your needs.

-The store-switcher file adds the list of stores displayed in the store-switcher component.
-This component renders a button in the footer that opens a modal containing the stores within the store-switcher file.
+Each store view has its own store-switcher document file called a fragment.
+This fragment provides the list of stores to select from by language.
+The store-switcher component renders a button in the footer that opens a modal containing the stores listed in this document.

-After creating the metadata.xlsx file in the root of your project with the URL, root, and placeholder values, you must create a store-switcher.docx file containing a bulleted list.
+Start by creating a store-switcher file containing a bulleted list inside each store view root folder.
 Each line must define the display name of your store with an active link to the store, as shown below:

 **Select a store:**